TRS1225/Cplusplus-Program/README.md

 -The parts of the code which utilized functions and their prototypes highlight skills and knowledge which will be useful in most programs that I am required to write in the future.

 # How did you make this program maintainable, readable, and adaptable?
-With incremental changes.
+-With incremental changes.
 Write a small amount of code, then compile and run.
 Rinse and repeat.